BrewBlox/brewblox-documentation/docs/hardware/spark_4_user_guide.md

 In case your Spark 4 might break or stops working properly we strongly recommend contacting us.
 For more information about our warranty, see below.
 The only part you can replace yourself, is the touchscreen.

-### Replacing the Screen
+### Replacing the screen
 To replace the touchscreen you can follow the next instructions.

 1. Disconnect the Spark 4 and I/O module(s) from the power supply.
 2. Remove the I/O module(s) from the Spark 4.
-3. Unscrew the 4 phillips head screws on the back of the Spark 4.
-4. Remove the casing from the Spark 4, by gently pulling the right side of the screen placement casing outside and forwards.
+3. Remove the screen placement enclosure from the Spark 4, by gently pulling the right side of the screen placement enclosure outside and forwards.
-5. Unlock the cable that connects the screen to the board by clicking the lever that holds the cable upwards.
+4. Unlock the cable that connects the screen to the board by clicking the lever that holds the cable upwards.
-6. Now you can remove the screen.
+5. Now you can remove the screen.
-7. Place the new screen and follow the previous steps backwards to install the screen and casing again.
+6. Place the new screen and follow the previous steps backwards to install the screen and enclosure again.

-**to do** klopt dit of ontbreken er stappen/stappen te veel?

 ## How to dispose of the product